 Sticking with the concept of being considerate, any outdoor project should take into account how it will affect the environment, whether it’s the land, vegetation, or wildlife.
 The American Bird Conservancy estimates there are hundreds of thousands of birds killed annually by accidentally colliding with turbine blades, and that it’s possible the real number could be in the millions.
 Turbine siting should be strategically away from any major migratory bird routes or breeding areas.
 The goal should be not to risk disrupting any ecosystems.
-The National Wind Coordinating Collaborate provides a list of mapping and decision support tools that display maps and other analytics that identify possible wildlife and environmental impacts for potential project sites.
+The American Wind Wildlife Institute provides a database of publicly available literature and reports related to wind energy and wildlife in North America.

 The last consideration should play a role in every project or major decision.
 Before you jump into something new, make sure to crunch the numbers.
 Wind farm costs vary widely depending on a large number of variables, but it’s important to figure out an estimate of what it’s going to cost you, and how much money it’ll provide you with.
 Would doing something else with the land ultimately supply you with a better net result?
 It would be a shame not to consider this before you pull the trigger or wind up in a dilemma you weren't ready for.
 One of the biggest mistakes people make is going in unprepared.